mrke/NicheMapR/README.md

 Copyright (C) 2018  Michael R. Kearney and Warren P. Porter

+Citation: Kearney, M. R., and W. P. Porter.
+2017.
+NicheMapR - an R package for biophysical modelling: the microclimate model.
+Ecography 40:664–674.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your